Are you barely making ends meet and you’re worried about the expense of disposable diapers?

 - Food allergies or sensitivities.

-These days that number is much higher, with about 50 percent having a rash at some point.
+These days the occurrence of diaper rash is much higher, with about 50 percent having a rash at some point.

 While there is no proof that cloth diapers help cut down on diaper rash, some parents swear by them.

 There are several logical reasons why cloth diapers may cause fewer breakouts on your baby’s bottom, including:

 - Because cloth diapers don’t use the same chemical components disposables do there should be less chance of irritation.